Field Rules Overview

 Any member in good standing may resign their membership by giving written notice to the Club.

-A member will be terminated from club membership, without prejudice, for failure to keep their AMA membership current or failure to pay GCF dues or assessments in a timely manner.
+A member will be terminated from club membership, without prejudice, for failure to keep their AMA membership current, or failure to pay GCF dues or assessments, or failure to maintain their FAA Operator's License in a timely manner.

 Any member who has been expelled for cause may NOT be reinstated to GCF membership.